 I usually use fresh tomatoes along with fresh spinach to prepare the sambar which is delicious, so I really do not use tamarind in this sambar recipe.

 But if you are reducing the number of tomatoes, you may also use filtered tamarind extract to add sourness to the dish.

 I have a few sambar recipes without tamarind like this easy tomato sambar recipe and this moong dal sambar recipe (yellow mung beans sambar recipe) where also I used fresh tomatoes for sourness.

 I do not chop the spinach leaves and just wash the spinach leaves and add them as whole, but if your family prefers chopped leaves, you can also chop the spinach leaves before adding to the sambar.

-- Fresh spinach leaves a handful (or a little more if you like)
+- 3 cups Fresh spinach leaves (or a little more if you like)

 - asafoetida a pinch